Eumenides-K/ConstructionManagementSimulation/README.md

 # ConstructionManagementSimulation

-A web-based construction project management simulation (CPMS) game for MSc/BSc management students to play with an admin portal.
+A web-based construction project management simulation (CPMS) game for MSc/BSc management students to play with an admin portal based on Spring Boot and Vue.js.